timothyknab/mean_store/readme.md

 	+ How many forms do you need total?
 		Answer: 3 (1 for customer, 1 for order, 1 for product)
 	+ Which form should you create first?
-		Answer: Products -> then Customers -> then Orders (you can't make an order without a product or a customer)
+		Answer: Customers -> Products -> Orders (you can't make an order without a product or a customer)
 	+ How many partials do you need total?
 		Answer: 4 including index partial (index partial, #!orders, #!customers, #!products -- and root index so 5 total pages but only 4 are partial)
 	+ How many Angular Controllers then?